abhsrivastava/abhsrivastava.github.io/_posts/2018-11-3-Hangman-Game-Using-ZIO.md

     val hangman : IO[IOException, Unit] = ???
 ```

 We need a case class which holds the state of our game.
 Here the name attribute is the name of the person who is playing the game.
 Guesses is a set of all the guesses the player have made so far, and finally the word is the word which the player is trying to guess.
-When all characters which occurr in the randomly chosen word have been guessed the player wins.
+When all characters which occur in the randomly chosen word have been guessed the player wins.
 If the number of attempts reaches 10 and all characters have not been guessed the player loses.

 ```scala
 case class State(name: String, guesses: Set[Char] = Set.empty[Char], word: String) {